Dark-Knight-Rises/Logseq/pages/Trading.md

 				- Make trendline
 			- Hourly
 				- trade in this time frame
-				-
-		- Pick the parallel channel tool and draw the channel
 				- use 3 ema strategy
 					- The five.
 Moving average is denoted by the Green line.
 					- The ten.
 Moving average is muted by the red line.
 					- The Black Line is noted by the 20.
 Moving average.
 		-
 - ## Intraday
 	-